Alison Sudol: 2007–2013: Music releases

-In her music career, Sudol used the moniker A Fine Frenzy, taken from the phrase "in a fine frenzy rolling" (i.e., rolling in the ecstasy of inspiration), in William Shakespeare's A Midsummer Night's Dream, Act V, Scene 1.
 In March 2007, she appeared at the South by Southwest (SXSW) conference, opening for The Stooges.
-Shortly after, her debut album, One Cell in the Sea, was released to generally positive reviews, and its first single, "Almost Lover", peaked at #25 on Billboard's Hot Adult Contemporary Tracks chart.
-In mid-200, she secured another opening spot, for Rufus Wainwright on his tour.
+Shortly after, her debut album, One Cell in the Sea, was released to generally positive reviews, and its first single, "Almost Lover", peaked at No. 25 on Billboard's Hot Adult Contemporary Tracks chart.
+In mid-2007, she secured another opening spot, for Rufus Wainwright on his tour.
 In March and April 2008, she headlined her own tour in the US and Canada; and in April toured France, Belgium, Germany and Switzerland.
 In September 2008, she was the star act on the opening night of the New Pop Festival organized by the German broadcaster SWR3.
 She returned to Germany, Austria and Switzerland on a headline tour in November 2008 and played in the Super Bock em Stock festival in Portugal in December 2008.

 Her song "You Picked Me" was featured on iTunes as one of the "Free Singles of the Week" for August 14, 2007, and VH1 featured her as one of their "You Oughta Know" artists.
 In October 2008, "You Picked Me" was chosen as a network theme by SIC, a Portuguese television network.
 To date, One Cell in the Sea has sold 300,000 copies.
 In 2008 it was released in Germany, Austria, Switzerland and Poland.
-In each of those countries, the album peaked within the top 30, with the first single, "Almost Lover," reaching #8 in Germany, #10 on the Swiss charts, and #5 in Austria.
+In each of those countries, the album peaked within the top 30, with the first single, "Almost Lover," reaching No. 8 in Germany, No. 10 on the Swiss charts, and No. 5 in Austria.
 Sudol's second album, Bomb in a Birdcage, was released September 8, 2009.
 The first single, "Blow Away," was released on July 17, 2009, followed by two more, "Happier" and "Electric Twist".
 On November 23, 2009, a live album and concert film recorded in 2007, A Fine Frenzy Live at the House of Blues Chicago, was released on iTunes.